ehsanmqn/tsp-solver/README.md

     """
     ...
 ```
 The _**start_service**_ function sets up a connection to a message broker specified by the **MESSAGE_BROKER** environment variable, creates input and output queues for TSP messages, and starts consuming messages from the input queue.
-When a message is received, the _**dispatch_message**_ function is called to handle it, and the resulting response is sent to the output queue with the same message ID as the incoming message.
+When a message is received, the _**Dispatcher**_ class is used to handle it, and the resulting response is sent to the output queue with the same message ID as the incoming message.
 ```python
 def start_service():
     ...